fmhy/edit/docs/beginners-guide.md

 * **Software Piracy: [CRACKSurl](https://cracksurl.com/) / [LRepacks](https://lrepacks.net/)**
 * **Adobe Piracy: [M0nkrus](https://w14.monkrus.ws/) / [GenP](https://www.reddit.com/r/GenP/wiki/redditgenpguides/)**

-!!!note Be aware that people have been known to steal from M0nkrus and upload altered versions of his apps that contain harmful elements.
+!!!note Be aware that people have been known to steal from M0nkrus and upload altered versions of their apps that contain harmful elements.
 Always double-check that you're on the official site before downloading anything.

 ***